-Mica Montana Gray is a poet and workshop facilitator based in Birmingham.
-She currently works as an Applied Research Psychologist and has previously worked as an Assistant Psychologist in children's mental health services.
+Mica Montana Gray is a Poet, Workshop Facilitator and aspiring Clinical Psychologist based in Birmingham.
+She currently works part time as an Applied Research Psychologist and has previously worked as an Assistant Psychologist in children's mental health services.
 She has completed an undergraduate degree in Philosophy and Psychology and a Masters in Cognitive Neuroscience in 2017.

 While completing her undergraduate degree, she had an experience of depression and drug induced psychosis which resulted in a hospital admission.
 This experience birthed the poetry collection 'when daisies talk' which was self-published in March 2019.